bablokb/pygame-fbgui/doc/usersguide.md

 The second version also sets a different font for the time-label.
 The library uses either builtin-fonts or font-files.
 A builtin-font has no extension (.ttf in our case).
-Depending on the installation, pygame has a
+For details about fonts please have a look at the relevant section in the [Reference](doc/reference.md "Reference").